AsrafulAsif/AsrafulAsif/README.md

 <h3 align="center">A small introduction ✒️</h3>
-<p align="center">Currently working as a software engineer in R&D who enjoy working in a variety of settings in order to learn about different people's personalities and gain information.
+<p align="center">Currently working as a software engineer who enjoy working in a variety of settings in order to learn about different people's personalities and gain information.
 Always willing to take on new tasks.
 Passionate about sharing experiences and encouraging others.</p>

 <h3 align="center">About me 🤔</h3>
 <div align="center">